MYMENTALME

 René suffered a burn-out four years ago.
 In this interview, he talks about the overload, everyday life in the day clinic and the time-outs he allows himself today.
 (2014)

-Thilo is HIV-positive and suffered from depression.
+Thilo is HIV-positive and had a Depression.
 He has now overcome it.
 In the report, you can find out how he came out of the crisis and how he is doing today.
 (2014)

 From Philip Eicker